ibm-cloud-docs/vmware-service/vmaas/pvdc-adding-deleting.md

 You can increase or decrease the capacity of your deployment by adding or deleting resource pools to and from an instance.
 You can also expand capacity by adding more clusters to a resource pool.

 Typically, the instance is scaled first through the host count and the storage count management within the cluster.
 Up to 25 homogeneous hosts are supported in a cluster.
 After the maximum size of 25 hosts for a cluster is reached, a new cluster is required.
-For stretch vSAN high availability clusters, the hosts are split into the first and second location of the resource pool.
-The minimum host requirement for stretch vSAN high availability clusters is 14.
+For stretched vSAN high availability clusters, the hosts are split into the first and second location of the resource pool.
+The minimum host requirement for stretched vSAN high availability clusters is 14.

 VDCs deployed to a resource pool can use all compute, memory, and storage within the resource pool, including when multiple clusters exist.
 To get consistent workload performance, it's best if all clusters within the same resource pool use the same host profile type.
 VMware Cloud Director automatically selects and adjusts the placement of workload VMs across the clusters in the resource pool.
 Placement is not controlled by users with VMware Cloud Director.